Skip to main content

 OxyContin Side Effects and Withdrawal

 Withdrawal from OxyContin can be extremely unpleasant and painful.
 Undergoing withdrawal from this drug without professional medical guidance, support, and monitoring can result in dangerous effects.
 Symptoms associated with OxyContin withdrawal include nausea and vomiting, muscle aches and cramps, restlessness, insomnia, upset stomach, headache, and in severe cases can include delirium and seizures.
 This is why it is so highly recommended to go through this process with medical monitoring.
 This can help to prevent some of the more severe symptoms that can result in dangerous effects.
+Reaching out for help is the first step, then the journey to recovery can begin.

 Healing with Louisville Addiction Center

 Struggling with OxyContin abuse can lead to some severe impacts on a person’s life.
 Every aspect from interpersonal and family relationships to careers can be impacted by abuse and addiction to Oxy.
 It can lead to impacts on health and overall well-being.
 If you or a loved one are struggling, seeking professional help is highly recommended.
 At Louisville Addiction Center we offer personalized care to those individuals who seek our help.
 Our trained professionals are standing by to help as you begin the process of finding recovery from OxyContin addiction and abuse.
+12>Contact us today to begin your journey.

 → Sources